webcomics/dosage/doc/web/content/comics/SmackJeeves_TeamShapes.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>There's a team of MS paint creatures that do random events that include fighting Paint.net, rescuing a monster, getting eaten by it, running from a guy who they owe $500 to, doing missions, stopping a time stopping machine, and simply fooling around.
-Current chapter: Pizzanonoalofisicadoimmahatanio has created something and is probably trying to get his money back.</td>
+Current chapter: Pizzanonoalofisicadoimmahatanio has created something and is probably trying to get his money back.
+Roup has become some kind of mutant with multiple fonts and Bulk has to do something without Roups guidance.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://teamshapes.smackjeeves.com/comics/">http://teamshapes.smackjeeves.com/comics/</a></td>